12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Have you taken the Taronga Zoo to Balmoral Beach walk yet?
 It’s a stunning harbour option.

-Maroubra to Malabar Beach Walk – The Road Less Travelled
+Maroubra to Malabar Coastal Walk (3.6km)

-This is Sydney’s best-kept secret among coastal walks – if you want stunning scenery without the crowds, this is your answer.
-Beginning at Maroubra, one of Australia’s official National Surfing Reserves, this walk takes you from the thundering surf (Maroubra means ‘like thunder’ in the local Aboriginal language) to the quieter beauty of Malabar Beach.
+Beginning at Maroubra, one of Australia’s official National Surfing Reserves, the walk takes you from thundering surf (Maroubra means “like thunder” in the local Aboriginal language) to the quieter beauty of Malabar Beach.

-Why visit Maroubra to Malabar?
+Why visit the Maroubra to Malabar walk?

 - Great views of Botany Bay – Watch ships coming and going from Port Botany while enjoying sweeping coastal views

-- Family-friendly rock pool at Malabar – A sheltered natural pool with wheelchair access and calm waters perfect for kids
+- Family-friendly rock pool at Malabar – A sheltered natural ocean pool with wheelchair access and calm waters perfect for kids

 - Picturesque rocky bays – Dramatic rock formations and secluded coves that feel worlds away from the city